 My confusion mounted through the rest of the evening.
 I worried he’d eaten poison or something.
 He was just so calm.
 When I changed rooms, he’d follow and cozy up to my feet, sometimes resting his head on my knee and closing his eyes while I scratched his ears.
 Then he’d snore away until my next move.
 Before bed, I let him outside assuming he’d be jumping out of his skin to get after that tree branch again, but all he did was meander around the lawn and find a tree he liked, then hustled back inside for another nap.
 I remember poking him at one point to make sure he was alive.
 He twitched his ear at me but didn’t feel like opening his eyes.

-Later, I let him out in the yard and he played with a giant ball like the psycho I remembered bringing home.
-He chewed apart gigantic sticks that were stuck under the snow.
+Later, I let him out in the yard, and he played with a giant ball like the psycho I remembered bringing home.
+He chewed apart monster sticks that were stuck under the snow.
 He rolled around and buried his tennis ball, then dug it out like a maniac.
 I found Sierra’s old leash and put it on him, wondering how long my shoulder would last as we headed out into the world.
 I braced myself, but he just calmly walked beside me, sniffing every interesting hole in the snow, peeing on most trees.
 And when we got back to the house, he lay down by the window where a strip of sun was coming through.

 And that was it.
 I was in love.
 This dog wasn’t crazy.
 He was a complete love bug who gave everything 100 percent.
 When it was time to play, he gave it 100 percent.
 And when it was time to sleep, he gave it 100 percent -- maybe even 110.
 On Monday morning I loaded him up in the car (where he sat in the backseat after a stern warning), but I couldn’t bear to bring him inside the shelter.
 Instead, I found myself signing adoption papers.
 Writing in the date, I noticed it was Valentine’s Day.

-I had no idea that day how deep my love for this animal would go, and just how much I would learn from him.
+I had no idea that day how deep my love for this animal would go, nor how much I would learn from him.
 I had no idea the journey life had in store for those six and a half short years ahead of us.
 But it all started about a month later when, on top of a mountain, a man with a beard went to pet my handsome pup, grabbing his collar and pulling him in close to his face.